cschwem2er/facerec/README.md

 It is also capable of recognizing and verifying humans across several images.

-**Important note: Kairos decided to shut down its diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
+Important note: Kairos decided to shut down its diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
-As of June 2018, the API still returns ethnicity annotations, but it is unclear how long this will be the case.**
+As of June 2018, the API still returns ethnicity annotations, but it is unclear how long this will be the case.
+All other face recognition attributes will probably be unaffected.

 ## How to Install